PauTym/simply-schema-eleventy/README.md

 ## No Restrictions

-This plugin is a remake of [quasibit's](https://github.com/quasibit) [@quasibit/eleventy-plugin-schema](https://github.com/quasibit/eleventy-plugin-schema), it [improves] on his JSON-LD script implementation, you are no longer forced to use JSON-LD-values you don't need.
+This plugin is a remake of [quasibit's](https://github.com/quasibit) [@quasibit/eleventy-plugin-schema](https://github.com/quasibit/eleventy-plugin-schema), it improves on his JSON-LD script implementation, you are no longer forced to use JSON-LD-values you don't need.
 You can basically write your schema into the frontmatter without any restricions.
 Please refer to the files in [demo](./demo).
-The plugin adds a shortcode to generate the JSON-LD script (including the `<script>` tag).
+The plugin adds a shortcode to generate JSON-LD structure (including the `<script>` tag).

 The shortcode supports all [Schema](https://schema.org/) types.